If you can, you've come to the right place.

 Music hire is charged on a cost recovery basis for each concert.
 You will also need to buy uniform.

-If you are in full time education or are under 26, you are eligible for our Choral Scholarship, whereby you pay no membership fees.
-You just have to pay for music hire and your uniform.
+If you are in full time education or are under 26, you are eligible for our Choral Scholarship, whereby your membership fees are reduced to £25.

-Yes, students can join for free.
-If you are in full time education or are under 26, you are eligible for our Choral Scholarship, whereby you pay no membership fees.
-You just have to pay for music hire and your uniform.
+Yes, there is.
+If you are in full time education or are under 26, you are eligible for our Choral Scholarship, whereby your membership fees are reduced to just £25 per year.

 Yes, we do.
-If you are in full time education or are under 26, you are eligible for our Choral Scholarship, whereby you pay no membership fees.
-You just have to pay for music hire and your uniform.
+If you are in full time education or are under 26, you are eligible for our Choral Scholarship, whereby your membership fees are reduced to just £25 per year.